Our Curriculum – Key Stage 1 (Year 1 and 2)

 At St. Andrew’s CE Infant School we aim to provide our children with a curriculum which is engaging, relevant and promotes oracy (both spoken and written) and also enables children to acquire important factual knowledge alongside important skills for life-long learning.

 The development of children’s language skills is key to their success as a learner.
 For this reason our curriculum is carefully structured to allow them to expand their vocabulary and their understanding of its meaning by reapplying learning from one subject area to another over a half term period (layered learning).
+We call this our 'layered learning'.
 The example below illustrates how this might look:

-Week 1: Science focus – investigating materials and their properties
+Weeks 2 & 3 : Science focus – investigating everyday materials and their properties

-Week 3: history focus – investigating and comparing homes now and in the past
+Week 5: History focus – looking at homes in the past